-on these studies the muon reconstruction strategy in JUNO is assumed as: 1) If there is only one muon in the event, the track could be well reconstructed.
-2) If there are two muons with a distance larger than 3 m in one event, which contributes 5.5% to the total events, the two muons could be recognized and both well reconstructed.
-If the distance is less than 3 m (0.5%), the number of muons could be identified via the energy deposit but only one track could be reconstructed.
-3) If there are more than two muons in one event (2%), it is conservatively assumed no track information can be extracted and the whole detector would be vetoed for 1 s.
-4) If the energy deposit is larger than 100 GeV (0.1%), no matter how many muons in the event, it is assumed no track can be reconstructed from such a big shower.
+To perform the cylindrical volume veto, muon track reconstruction is required.
+There have been several reconstruction algorithms developed for JUNO, as reported in Refs.
+[56-59].
+A precision muon reconstruction algorithm was also developed in Double Chooz [60].
+Based on these studies, the muon reconstruction strategy in JUNO is assumed to be as follows.
+1) If there is only one muon in the event, the track can be well reconstructed.
+2) If there are two muons with a distance larger than 3 m in one event, which contributes to 5.5% of the total events. the two muons can be recognized and both are well reconstructed.
+If the distance is less than 3 m (0.5%), the number of muons can be identified via the energy deposit, but only one track can be reconstructed.
+3) If there are more than two muons in one event (2%), it is conservatively assumed that no track information can be extracted, and the whole detector will be vetoed for 1 s.
+4) If the energy deposit is larger than 100 GeV (0.1%), no matter how many muons are in the event, it is assumed that no track can be reconstructed from such a big shower.

 To design the TFC veto, the characteristics of neutron production are obtained from the simulation.
-About 6% of single muons and 18% of muon bundles produce neutrons, and the average neutron numbers are about 11 and 15, respectively.
-Most of the neutrons are close to each other, forming a spherical volume concentrated with the neutrons.
+Approximately 6% of single muons and 18% of muon bundles produce neutrons, and the average numbers of neutrons are approximately 11 and 15, respectively.
+Most of the neutrons are close to each other, forming a spherical volume with a high concentration of neutrons.
 This volume can be used to estimate the shower position.
-The simulated neutron yields are compared with the data in several experiments, such as Daya Bay [61], KamLAND [50] and Borexino [62].
+The simulated neutron yields are compared with the data of several experiments, such as Daya Bay [61], KamLAND [48], and Borexino [62].
 The differences are found to be less than 20%.
-The spatial distribution of the neutrons, defined as the distance between the neutron capture position and its parent muon track, are shown in Fig. 10.
+The spatial distributions of the neutrons, defined as the distance between the neutron capture position and its parent muon track, are shown in Fig. 10.
 More than 90% of the neutrons are captured within 3 m from the muon track, consistent with KamLAND's measurement.
-The advantage of LS detectors is the high detection efficiency of the neutron capture on hydrogen and carbon, which could be as high as 99%.
+The advantage of LS detectors is the high detection efficiency of the neutron capture for hydrogen and carbon, which can be as high as 99%.
 If there is at least one neutron capture between the muon and the isotope decay, the event is defined as TFC tagged.
-Then the TFC fraction is the ratio of the number of tagged isotopes to the total number of generated isotope.
-In Table 3 the TFC fraction in simulation is summarized.
-The high TFC fraction comes from two aspects: the first one is that a neutron and an isotope are simultaneously produced, like the C and C. The other one is the coincidence between one isotope and the neutron(s) generated in the same shower.
-If one isotope is produced, the median of neutrons generated by this muon is 13, and for more than one isotopes, the number of neutrons increases to 110, since isotopes are usually generated in showers with large energy deposit.
+Then, the TFC fraction is the ratio of the number of tagged isotopes to the total number of generated isotopes.
+In Table 3, the TFC fraction in the simulation is summarized.
+The high TFC fraction comes from two aspects: the first is that a neutron and an isotope are simultaneously produced, such as ${}^{11}C$ and ${}^{10}C$ .
+The other one is the coincidence between one isotope and the neutron(s) generated in the same shower.
+If one isotope is produced, the median of neutrons generated by this muon is 13, and for more than one isotope, the number of neutrons increases to 110, as isotopes are usually generated in showers with large energy deposits.
 The red line in Fig. 10 shows the distance between an isotope decay and the nearest neutron capture, which is mostly less than 2 m.